daecepi/JobsityChallengesThirdSchool/ChallengesWeek10_11/Challenge1/README.md

 ## Project requirements

 ## Dependencies
-Like always there are pre-requisites to accomplish 😏
+Like always there are pre-requisites to have installed 😏
 - NodeJS
-- Yarn (package manager)
-- Styled-components
+- NPM package manager

+## Project installation and usage
+1. **clone** or **download** the the repositories code.
+2. Use the commands `cd` and `ls`(`dir` for windows) to position inside the folder with a command line instance.
+3. run `npm install` to install the required packages.
+4. run `npm run start` to test the application.

 ## Component reusability in other projects
 ### Steps to import